LonelyGuy-SE1/FilePhantom/README.md

 7. **Open File** → Click any result to open in default app

 Built for efficient local file discovery with AI assistance.

+Note: Some edge cases, such as extremely large single files, may not yet be fully optimized in this version.